 The oil and gas industry presents numerous safety challenges due to its complex and high-risk nature.
 Workers in this industry face a range of hazards, including those related to the the extraction, refining, transportation, and storage of oil and gas.

 Other issues that the workers have to deal with include extreme weather conditions, working in remote locations, and handling heavy machinery and equipment, thereby increasing the risk of injuries and accidents.
 Additionally, the industry involves working in confined spaces, exposure to toxic chemicals, and the potential for fires, explosions, and hazardous releases.
+For this, AI applications in the oil and gas industry can help manage these hazards by providing predictive insights and real-time data to prevent accidents before they occur.

 Potential Risks and Hazards Associated with Oil and Gas Operations